stevennyman/webbt/README.md

 TL;DR - Should work out of the box with most Web Bluetooth apps.

 Most of the functionality is already there, but there might be slight differences between the current implementation and the spec.
-Device Chooser UI is still missing, so the first matching device is picked up automatically.
 Check out the [list of issues](https://github.com/urish/web-bluetooth-polyfill/issues) to see what is currently still missing.
 Pull Requests are very welcome!

 List of API methods / events and their implementation status: